 [25.11.2016] Getting to know each other better, professional exchange and networking: Around 80 scientists met at the kick-off-meeting of the CRC 1242 from 21 to 23 November 2016 in the conference center „Physikzentrum“ in Bad Honnef.
 Numerous lectures, poster presentations and joint activities such as hiking provided the opportunity to inform themselves about current research and to strengthen the cooperation.
 External speakers from renowned institutions were also invited.

-[18.10.2016] Exclusive insights into the laser laboratory of the new special research field 1242 are being offered by the University of Duisburg-Essen (UDE) Faculty of Physics on 4 November and 2 December (17:00, meet at the entrance to the MG building on Duisburg campus).
+[18.10.2016] Exclusive insights into the laser laboratory of the new CRC 1242 are being offered by the University of Duisburg-Essen (UDE) Faculty of Physics on November 4, 2016 and December, 2, 2016 (17:00, meet at the entrance to the MG building on Duisburg campus).
 Entrance is free, but registration in advance is necessary as the number of participants is limited.

 [04.10.2016] Exciting labs, amazing lectures and exhibits: during the Wissensnacht Ruhr at the Faculty of Physics and the NanoEnergyTechnologyCenter (NETZ) on September 30, 2016, hundreds of visitors went on a discovery tour through the research activities at the Campus Duisburg.
-They also got an insight into the Collaborative Research Centre 1242 about „Non-Equilibrium Dynamics of Condensed Matter in the Time Domain“.
+They also got an insight into the CRC 1242 about „Non-Equilibrium Dynamics of Condensed Matter in the Time Domain“.